 This website uses cookies to help improve your user experience

-The difference between OTT (Over-the-Top) and CTV (Connected TV) starts with how content is delivered and consumed.
+The OTT vs CTV connected TV advertising difference starts with how video is delivered and consumed.

-OTT is a method of delivering video content over the internet without relying on traditional broadcast, satellite, or cable systems.
+OTT is a method of streaming video content over the internet without relying on traditional broadcast, satellite, or cable systems.
 Netflix, Hulu, and Disney+ are examples of OTT services.
-You can watch them on your phone, laptop, tablet — or your TV.
+You can watch them on your phone, laptop, tablet, or TV.

 CTV refers specifically to internet-connected TV devices that stream video.
 These include Smart TVs, game consoles like PlayStation or Xbox, and dedicated streaming devices such as Roku, Apple TV, or Amazon Fire TV.

-Despite being different in nature, OTT and CTV intersect in significant ways.
+Despite being different in nature, OTT platforms and CTV intersect in significant ways.
 Both bypass traditional TV delivery and instead rely on the internet.
 They’re core to how video is consumed today-on-demand, across devices, and with more user control.
+This similarity applies directly to advertising on these platforms:

-At the same time, there are nuances that set them apart:
+At the same time, there are peculiarities that set them apart.
+Here are a few CTV vs OTT distinctions:

 OTT platforms offer exceptional reach.
 Audiences consume content across phones, tablets, laptops, and Smart TVs.
-It’s an agile ecosystem where you can personalize viewing experiences and implement interactive features like user profiles, recommendations, or content bookmarks.
+It’s an agile ecosystem where you can personalize viewing experiences and implement interactive features like cast profiles, AI-driven recommendations, or content bookmarks.

 But with flexibility comes complexity.
 Delivering consistent performance requires scalable infrastructure and efficient cloud resource management.
 Poor technology choices or underestimating traffic spikes can lead to buffering, downtime, or high delivery costs.